-To start, shred your zucchini (I like to use a box grater, but you could also do this with a grating attachment to a food processor).
-Spread the shredded zucchini on a layer of paper towels and sprinkle with salt to draw some of the water out.
+Shred your zucchini (I like to use a box grater, but you could also do this with a grating attachment to a food processor).
+Spread the shredded zucchini on a layer of paper towels.

-To fry the fritters, I like to use the Caraway Sautée Pan as it's a good size and has higher sides that help keep me from splashing oil all over the place!
-Also, I didn't find that I needed it for this recipe, but I do sometimes use a Fry Wall (you can find them on Amazon) as a splatter guard while frying.
-You'll also want to make sure you have a slotted spatula (or two) to help flip the fritters while trying to leave as much oil as possible.
+To fry the fritters, I like to use a Caraway Sautée Pan but any sauté pan will work well here (you want to keep the oil from splashing).
+You'll also want to make sure you have a slotted spatula (or two) to help flip the fritters while trying to leave as much oil in the pan as possible.

 For the final garnish, use a flaky sea salt like Maldon Sea Salt.